 The UPS survey looking specifically at perception of drone delivery in the US found that 44% of Americans liked the idea, compared to 34% who opposed it, with the remaining 22% undecided.
 This is a little surprising considering that only 32% of respondents thought that drone delivery would be safe.
 Here the biggest concerns were around drone malfunction (44% most concerned), theft (16%) and intentional misuse of some kind, including invasion of privacy (14%).
 However, the more people had heard about drone package delivery, the more they tended to support it, with 75% of people who had seen or heard a lot about drone logistics being in favour of the idea.
 The study ended up concluding that it was too soon for drone delivery to be accepted, but that this may not be the case for long.

 Implications for future city skies

 The drone world is moving so fast that this research could rapidly become out of date.
 However, there are some enduring messages in these studies for cities wishing to explore drone applications.
 All of these studies emphasise the importance of communication and transparency around developing drone systems.
 People need to be informed and able to input into decisions around how drones are used, and if people are to support drone use they must be familiar with the technology and the benefits to citizens must be clearly communicated.

-If public acceptance is a key factor in driving adoption, we can expect early drone applications is cities to be those with an obvious social benefit, such as supporting emergency response, or improving safety on construction sites by removing the need to work at height.
-In all applications developers and operators will need to prove adequate safety, security and privacy safeguards to citizens as well as regulators.
+If public acceptance is a key factor in driving adoption, we can expect early drone applications in cities to be those with an obvious social benefit, such as supporting emergency response, or improving safety on construction sites by removing the need to work at height.
+In all applications developers and operators will need to prove that there are adequate safety, security and privacy safeguards in place, to citizens as well as regulators.
 One thing that all of these studies indicate is that as people become more familiar with the technology (as many young people are), civic and commercial drone use in our communities is likely to become more normalised in one form or another.